metno/old-github.io-site/content/blog/20150829-google-web-app-using-spreadsheet.md

 Status: draft

-## Ceilometer - OpenStack Telemetry
+## Best of both worlds (Spreadsheet and dynamic Web interface)

 Managing information is a challenge.
-Often times you end up pasting the information into a Spreadsheet, you try to make a system out of the madness.
-Then Google comes along and offers you an online Google Spreadsheet - and you can share your spreadsheet with colleges!
+Often times you end up pasting information into a Spreadsheet, you try to make a system out of the madness..
+Google comes along offering you an online (Google) Spreadsheet - so you can share your Spreadsheet with colleges!
 Your co-workers can help you out, thats nice, but you risk ending up with a mess!
-You might be better off limiting full access to the Google Spreadsheet data to a small group of colleges, combined with simple Web based user interfaces for less involved colleges?
-As Google Spreadsheets are Web based, attaching a Web interface is not far away.
+Just maybe you are better off limiting access to messing up the somewhat valuable Google Spreadsheet data to a smaller group of colleges, while less involved colleagues collaborate via a simple Web based user interface?
+As Google Spreadsheets are Web based by nature, attaching a Web interface is not far away.
 This is how you do it:

 ## Create a Google Spreadsheet
 This one you will have to figure out yourself :)
-(drive.google.com -> New -> Sheets)
+(drive.google.com -> "New" -> "Sheets")

-## Create a Script
+## Create a Web interface (a "Script")
-After naming your Google Spreadsheet, click Tools -> Script editor.. .
-From the Google Apps Script popup you select Web App.
+After naming your Google Spreadsheet, click "Tools" -> "Script editor.." .
+Then, from the "Google Apps Script" popup, you select "Web App".

 Four files are provided for you:
 * index.hml - Template HTML
 * Stylesheet.html - Style statements
 * Code.gs - JavaScript code that will be executed server side
 * JavaScript.html - Client side JavaScript making required server side calls

 The first thing to do is to replace "Untitled project" with a real project name, i.e "Web App Test 1".